Jennifer Barnhart

-Biography
+Early life

 Barnhart was born and grew up in Hamden, Connecticut.
 She graduated from the University of Connecticut with a Bachelor of Fine Arts in acting with a concentration in puppetry.

+Career

 Puppetry career

 In 1996, Barnhart began her puppeteer career performing on Once Upon a Tree performing Mara the Beaver and Mrs. Peeper the Owl.
 She made her Broadway debut in 2003 and is a featured performer in the Tony Award-winning musical Avenue Q, in which she also appeared Off-Broadway.
 She was a regular puppeteer on the Nickelodeon series Oobi, playing Mrs. Johnson and various incidental characters.
 She also stars as Cleo on PBS's literacy education series, Between the Lions, and performed the puppetry for Kanga and Owl on Disney Channel's The Book of Pooh.
 She is a Sesame Street Muppet performer who took over the roles of Mama Bear in 2001 and Gladys the Cow in 2002.

 Barnhart also worked as a puppeteer in Johnny and the Sprites, a Disney Channel children's show created by her Avenue Q co-star John Tartaglia.

 As of season 46 of Sesame Street, she performs the role of Zoe, following the retirement of Fran Brill in 2014.